 This is the film I envisioned as being my tenth and clearly topping all the work that had come before it.
 It’s called “The Astronaut Upstairs”, and it’s in the final stage of production/tweaking.
 A version of it has been screened for the actors.
-It took more than three years to film, working on it off and on, and it runs in the 60 minute range.
+It took a number of years to film, working on it off and on, and it runs in the 60 minute range.
 Though it will actually be released following some higher numbered films, I’m calling it my tenth because it was in a stage of near completion prior to the shooting of the eleventh film – it’s just that the finishing stages for a 60+ minute film can drag out.
 A 60-minute version of the film was screened for the film’s actors and some friends.
 A 30-minute cut is being made to submit to festivals and the shorter cut was accepted into the 2020 Chautauqua International Film Festival.
 Here is a deleted scene featuring an unscripted speech from actor Kenyatta DaCosta -- the only unscripted part of the film.

 The eleventh scripted film: